Search | Use

 Rather than having this be a one-time effort and forgotten about, I felt it might be of some future use or interest to various organizations.
 Perhaps it could be added to by the "locals", enhanced upon, updated, or even corrected; but at least maintained by someone with an interest in this information.
 Since my presentation originally took the form of a quiz the attached information on each woman is for the most part very brief so as to frame a short question.
 You will also note that we geographically expanded the boundary from Cumberland to Allegany County in general, Garrett County to the west a little, as well as directly across the river into adjacent Mineral County, West Virginia.
 There were specific women I wanted to include from these areas.
 I also, perhaps, stretched some linkages (Hanks, Shriver, Post, Garrett, and Dent) when they related to items or people of national significance or interest.
 Finally, some of this might be classified more as trivia than history, but we tried to incorporate "firsts", diversity to the extent possible, and interesting stuff.
 It should be kept in mind that this was originally, and still remains, a cursory overview of these women, or other subject matter portrayed.
 It is a starting point for others to build upon.

-Lillian Cleveland Compton
+Photo of Lillian Clevland Compton

 Lillian Cleveland Compton,